 The third and final group in the implementation was responsible for customer relationship management and used offshore resources to support account maintenance, system administration, and reporting.

-One of the most critical components of any system implementation, post go-live, is a mechanism for ensuring global settings are agreed upon and maintained or updated in fair and equitable manner.
-One of LeapPoint’s final deliverables for this client was a change control assessment that outlined a recommendation change control process, control board, and pertinent Workfront objects that should fall under the purview of the change request process.
+A critical component of any system implementation, post-go-live, is a mechanism for ensuring global settings are agreed upon and maintained or updated in a fair and equitable manner.
+One of LeapPoint’s final deliverables for this client was an assessment and recommendation of a change control process, control board, and pertinent Workfront objects that should fall under the purview of the change request process.

-Workfront also provided leadership the ability assess project cost at a more granular level, creating the opportunity to shift work from high cost resources to lower cost ones.
-Over time, as responsibilities and functions were reallocated, the client saw a 15% decrease in average project cost due purely from labor arbitrage opportunities.
+Workfront also provided leadership the ability to assess project cost at a more granular level, creating the opportunity to shift work from high-cost resources to lower-cost ones.
+Over time, as responsibilities and functions were reallocated, the client saw a 15% decrease in average project cost due to labor arbitrage opportunities.